Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 ## There are only 3 things you need to start with the platform:

 ## (1) Board
-The heart and the engine of the whole platform is **Terasic DE10-nano** development board.
+The heart and engine of the whole platform is the **Terasic DE10-nano** development board.

-You can purchase:
+You can buy it:
 * Directly from [Terasic](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046&PartNo=8)
 * [Mouser](http://www.mouser.com/ProductDetail/Terasic-Technologies/P0496/)
 * [Digikey](https://www.digikey.com/product-detail/en/terasic-inc/P0496/P0496-ND/6817231)

-8Gb Micro-SD card included into the kit.
-You can re-use it for MiSTer.
+An 8GB Micro-SD card is included with the kit, it can be reformatted to use with your MiSTer.
-Any Micro-SD card 2Gb and larger should work fine.
-Speed class or any other parameters doesn't affect
+Any MicroSD card 2GB and larger should work fine as well.
+Speed class doesn't affect it.

 ## (2) USB connection
-Please note, Micro-USB OTG socket on DE10-nano board is not robust, so better to make cable connections/disconnections less often.
-One more feature for OTG port on a board - it is not tolerant to high current consumption.
-So it barely handles USB hub with keyboard and mouse connected.
-High consumption USB devices may require a powered USB HUB.
+It is recommended that you use a powered OTG USB hub with your DE10-nano board.
+The socket isn't very robust so it is better to avoid connecting and disconnecting too often.
+It is also not able to handle high current consumption, so any powered USB devices will need an external powered hub.
+It handles a keyboard and mouse fine, though.

 ### USB option 1:
 **Micro USB OTG cable + USB 2.0 hub.**